Profitero-Data-Alchemists/katas-2023/context_viewpoint/README.md

 Data flow in the container is split into two parts:
 1. **Data update** flow starts with the `User Data Updates` topic, which receives updates from `Gateway API`.
 Updates are processed by the `User Data Updater` microservice and stored in the `User` table.
 2. **Data read** flow takes the data from the `User` table and shares it with other parties via the `User Data Reader` microservice.
-User data is being read by `Gateway API` for presenting in the applications, by `Notification Publisher` for filtering notifications according to the user's notification settings, by `Trackers` for user emails, and by `Analytical Report Generator` for reports generation.
+User data is being read by `Gateway API` for presentation in the applications, by `Notification Publisher` for filtering notifications according to the user's notification settings, by `Trackers` for user emails, and by `Analytical Report Generator` for report generation.

 ![Level 3 - Container - User Data Reader/Updater](images/Level-3-Container-User-Data-Reader-Updater.jpg)